The recent WhatsApp Pegasus attack highlights the importance of mobile security

 Following the discovery of a vulnerability (documented here) that allows the remote installation of spyware on mobile devices, WhatApp has issued a warning to all 1.5 billion of its users to update to the latest version of its app.
 Uncovered by WhatsApp in early May, the vulnerability was found to leverage a bug in the audio call feature of the app that enabled malicious actors to inject spyware onto the device, regardless of whether or not the call was actually picked up.

 According to the Financial Times, the spyware used in the attack is believed to have been Israel-based NSO Group’s Pegasus.
 However, the group has so far denied having any knowledge of or involvement with this specific application of their software.
 Pegasus is a well known surveillance package that governments licence for crime fighting and anti-terror investigations.
 It can collect intimate data from a device, including location data and information recorded through the microphone and camera.

 As the investigation is ongoing, it is still unclear exactly how many users have been affected by this latest attack.
 It is suspected that due to the non-trivial nature of the deployment, any attempts would have been limited to advanced and highly motivated actors targeting the sensitive communications of journalists, lawyers, activists, and human rights defenders.
-Nevertheless, WhatsApp quickly issued an update to render the attack inoperable and urged all of its users to upgrade to the latest version of the app to “protect against potential targeted exploits designed to compromise information stored on mobile devices”.
+Nevertheless, WhatsApp quickly issued an update to disable the attack.
+They urged all users to upgrade to the latest app version to “protect against potential targeted exploits…on mobile devices”.